vesaakerman/easy-fedora-to-bag/docs/index.md

     $ easy-fedora-to-bag -i dataset_ids.txt -f SIP -o ./stagedSIPs -e simple Creates bags for all dataset-ids in dataset_ids.txt using the 'simple' transformation.
         The payload consists of only one file, the largest PDF or image in the datasets.

+    $ easy-fedora-to-bag -i dataset_ids.txt --skip-list skip_dataset_ids.txt -f SIP -o ./stagedSIPs -e simple Creates bags for all dataset-ids in dataset_ids.txt, but skipping the datasets in skip_dataset_ids.txt.
+        The payload consists of only one file, the largest PDF or image in the datasets.

     $ easy-fedora-to-bag -i dataset_ids.txt fedora-versioned